 Teresa Martin-Retortillo was named senior vice president of Strategy & Business Development for McGraw-Hill Education in 2014.
 She works closely with CEO David Levin and other senior executives to identify, assess, and develop specific business opportunities and strategies that fuel the company’s growth.
 In addition, she evaluates partnerships, acquisitions, and other business models that align with MHE’s internal capabilities in the context of the company’s strategic direction.

-Prior to MHE, Teresa was a partner with Bain & Company for 18 years, responsible for advising C-level executives and their boards with the objective of driving company transformations and increasing shareholder value.
+Before joining McGraw-Hill Education, Teresa was a partner with Bain & Company where she had worked for 18 years, responsible for advising C-level executives and their boards with the objective of driving company transformations and increasing shareholder value.
 She worked for clients representing a range of industries including education, helping to develop business strategies and translate plans into tangible results.
 She has extensive experience supporting private equity clients through deal sourcing, due diligence, and portfolio company transformation on more than 100 deals.

 Teresa began her professional career at Goldman Sachs as a corporate finance analyst.
 She holds a bachelor’s degree in business administration from CUNEF (Colegio Universitario de Estudios Financieros) in Madrid, and a MBA degree from Harvard Business School.